 Summary: If you’re big, tall, suffer from knee pain or lower back pain, this is a very good option for you.
 It is a bit pricey, but you won’t get a more sturdy model that will help you relax your lower back.

-For the price on Amazon, you’re not going to find a massage chair that has all the same functionality as the Kahuna LM 6800.
+For the price on Amazon, you’re not going to find a model that has all the same functionality as the Kahuna LM 6800.

-While the feet and calf rollers on a budget chair can be painful, this chair comes with added padding, and if this isn’t enough, you can always add an extra cushioned pad or some fabric to make it less harsh.
+While the feet and calf rollers on a budget chair can be painful, it comes with added padding, and if this isn’t enough, you can always add an extra cushioned pad or some fabric to make it less harsh.